18F/fec-style/README.md

 ## Get involved
 We’re thrilled you want to get involved!
-- Read our [contributing guidelines](https://github.com/18F/openfec/blob/master/CONTRIBUTING.md).
+- All contributions to this project will be released under the CC0 dedication alongside the public domain portions of this project.
+Read our [contributing guidelines](https://github.com/18F/openfec/blob/master/CONTRIBUTING.md).
 Then, [file an issue](https://github.com/18F/fec/issues) or submit a pull request.
 - [Send us an email](mailto:betafeedback@fec.gov).
 - If you’re a developer, follow the installation instructions in the README.md page of each repository to run the apps on your computer.
 - Check out our StoriesonBoard [FEC story map](https://18f.storiesonboard.com/m/fec) to get a sense of the user needs we'll be addressing in the future.